 It was now time for service and they traveled back to Sunday River Service area excited on the completion of the first two stages.
 However, the car seemed to lose throttle power on the transit back and meant the team would not attempt the last two stages of the day in order to work on the vehicle.

 After putting in a long night working on the car, the mechanical team, led by Tim, discovered an issue with the front axle mounts which would put the team out for the rest of the race weekend.
-This unfortunately put the team out for the rest of the weekend.
 “I am very disappointed in myself for letting Pete down on the mechanical side of things.”, said Tim.
 “However, Pete showed that in only two stages, he has what it takes.

 The rally would end on Saturday evening after another full day of racing in the hot and humid weather, with David Higgins and Craig Drew of Subaru Motorsports USA repeating their victory from last year.
 The duo has now won 4 of the last 6 New England Forest Rallies.